 When you start to research How to Celebrate Chinese New Year, you’ll find all kinds of activities, recipes, tales, and events.
 Before you dive into traditional activities with the kids, show them a couple of YouTube videos of dragon dances at a Chinese New Year parade, talk to Chinese neighbors or classmates about their traditions, and learn about the mythical beast, Nian.

 I love going to the library to check out picture books on topics we want to learn about.
 Our library even has themed craft packets to do there or take home.
-Once you’ve learned all about the Chinese New Year, pick out some of our 25 Year of the Dragon Activities to do with your kids.
+Once you’ve learned all about the Chinese New Year and the Lantern Festival, pick out some of our 25 Year of the Snake Activities & Crafts to do with your kids.
+There’s no one right way to celebrate Chinese New Year.
+I think you’ll find learning about the holiday and its traditions enriching and a ton of fun.

 Family Dinner